-In the next twelve months the Trustees anticipate an increase in demand on resources and will continue to make grants for one and more years as appropriate.
+The Trustees will continue to make grants for one and more years as appropriate.
 They will also explore ways to reduce overhead costs by making some larger grants whilst still continuing to support small grassroots charities.

 The Trustees will keep under review the possibility of merging with other charities with similar objects to their own with a view to proportionately reducing overhead costs.